Introduction

 properties are usually specified before functions.
 They specify conditions that must hold if the function returns successfully. (if_succeeds

 can also be specified on contracts.
-For more details on their semantics see this section).invariant
+For more details on their semantics see section).

 properties are specified only before contracts.
-They specify conditions that must hold whenever we are NOT executing code in the contract (more info in this section).if_updated
+They specify conditions that must hold whenever we are NOT executing code in the contract (more info in section).

 properties are specified only before state variables.
 They specify conditions that must be checked whenever we are updating the value of a state variable (or some of part of the state variable in the case of complex data structures such as arrays, structs and maps).
-More info in this section.assert
+More info in section.

 All properties allow adding a human-readable message using {:msg "message"}